The Power of Words

 - 4 min read

-Updated: Dec 3, 2023
+Updated: Dec 26, 2025

 I first thought about the power of words when I remembered something I said as a child.
-One time as my girlfriends and I were playing, like little girls sometimes do, we started bragging about all the things we were going to claim for our adult lives.
+One time as my girlfriends and I were playing and like little girls sometimes do, we started bragging about all the things we were going to claim for our adult lives.
 I exclaimed, “I am going to have four children one day.”
 I said it was such certainty.
 I don’t know where it came from.
 It was a silly statement made by a clueless ten-year-old.
 Or, was it?

 Almost 40 years later, when my fourth child was a toddler, I remembered that moment.
 It seemed less like a memory and more like a whisper from the universe saying, “You see, you did it!”
 In that moment, I realized there’s something greater at work in our lives than just our random thoughts and fleeting desires.
 Perhaps what we want is not solely about us, but a prompting from a greater force using us in the world in ways we don't fully understand.